 |6:00 PM||END OF MEETING|

-The 18th Mild Cognitive Impairment Symposium and Special Topic Workshop (CME/CE accredited) will follow immediately on January 18-19, 2020 at the same venue.
+The 18th Mild Cognitive Impairment Symposium and Special Topic Workshop (CME/CE accredited) followed immediately on January 18-19, 2020 at the same venue.

 2020 KEYNOTE LECTURES

 Dr. Alan Evans is a James McGill Professor of Neurology and Neurosurgery, Psychiatry and Biomedical Engineering at McGill University since 2009, and a researcher in the McConnell Brain Imaging Centre (BIC) of the Montreal Neurological Institute.